 The Dream That Came to Life Again

-There is a wonderful illustration of a restored dream in Old Testament times.
+There is a beautiful illustration of a restored dream in Old Testament times.

-When the prophet Samuel crowned Saul king over Israel, Samuel dreamed a “kingdom dream” of a godly king ruling a godly nation.
-He envisioned the glory of God’s kingdom shining through His people.
+When the prophet Samuel crowned Saul king over Israel, Samuel dreamed a “kingdom dream” of a godly king ruling a holy nation.
+He envisioned the glory of God’s kingdom shining through His people to the rest of the world.

 But as King Saul aged, the kingdom dream became less and less a reality.
 Saul’s mental condition declined as he descended through disobedience into jealousy, fear, and self-centeredness.